-If you cannot get Apex Legends Mobile from the Google Play Store, it might be worth downloading its APK instead.
-This is also known as sideloading an application, which basically means installing it from a third-party source.
+If you can’t find Apex Legends Mobile on the Google Play Store, you can consider downloading its APK, which means installing it from a third-party source.

 - Make sure that your Android device is capable of installing applications from unofficial sources.
 If you haven’t done this before, it will be necessary to enable the feature in question from your device’s “Settings.”

 After installing TapTap on your Android phone, use the in-app interface to look for Apex Legends Mobile.
 The search results will bring the app to the forefront of your screen.
 Follow the on-screen instructions to then start downloading the massive title.
 Wait until the download completes and launch the app once it finishes.

 Want to know the best part?
 You can delete the TapTap client after installing Apex Legends Mobile on your Android device.

 It’s nothing but absurd that people with high-end devices like the Samsung Galaxy S20 Ultra cannot download Apex Legends Mobile.